Shivansh1200/powerup-android/README.md

 1. Push to your repo `git push origin branch-name`
 1. Go into [the Github repo](https://github.com/systers/powerup-android/) and create a pull request explaining your changes
 1. If you are requested to make changes, edit your commit using `git commit --amend`, push again and the pull request will edit automatically
-1. You will need to add a message on the pull request notifying your changes to your reviewer
+1. You will need to add a message on the pull request notifying your changes to your reviewer.

 ## Contributing Guidelines
 [Click](https://github.com/systers/powerup-android/wiki/How-to-Contribute) here to find the contributing guidelines for the project and follow them before sending a contribution.